cisagov/cset/docs/trouble_shooting_dev.md

 ![](img/figTr3.png)
 ![](img/figTr4.png)

-reimport and updarte packages as needed. recompile as needed.
+Reimport and update packages as needed.
+Recompile as needed.

 ### CSETWebApi runs but cannot connect to DB

-Within `ConnectionStrings` in `appsettings.json` check if creds are set correctly, for local db, the connetion string would look as follows.
+Within `ConnectionStrings` in `appsettings.json` check if credentials are set correctly.
+For local db, the connection string would look as follows.

 ```config
 {